What's a sealed room?

 Planning the cooling in your room is critical as it will dictate what's possible within your growing space and whether or not you'll be able to provide your plants with the perfect environment.
 Some questions to ask when planning would be; what are the hottest summertime temperatures outdoors and if you could have the perfect room indoors what would the temperature and humidity be set to?
 By answering these two basic questions you'll be left with only a couple products to select from.

-There's a handful of ways to cool your room; venting, air cooled hoods, water chilled lights/fans as well as water/air cooled air conditioning.
-Venting to the outdoors, this is the cheapest way to remove heat from your room, as all you need is a hole in the wall to the outdoors.
+Venting to the outdoors is the cheapest way to remove heat from your room.
 A major drawback to choosing to go vented is that your room becomes susceptible to whatever mother-nature will throw your way.
 Meaning, if it's wet outside, your room's humidity will spike, and if it's hot outside it could become an inferno inside.
 The next method of cooling is a hybrid style of ventilating using air-cooled hoods.
 This setup works by running a duct from the outdoors which is connected with inline fans to your lighting hoods thereby blowing the heat from the hoods to the outdoors.
 It's a great way to keep your room completely sealed as well as using less electricity.
 Room temperatures will be constrained by the outdoor temperatures and there's a fair amount of equipment that's required to make everything work cohesively.
 Next on the list of ways to cool is water chilled lights and/or fans.
 This method is made possible by constantly chilling a large reservoir of water and passing the water past bulbs and/or fans, removing heat directly from the source.
 A benefit to using this method is that it allows for more precise cooling, as you will size your chillers compressor to the overall heat load of the room.
 A drawback to going this route is that this method will not resolve any humidity issues in your room as the air in the environment is never conditioned.
 Lastly, the most accurate way to control temperature and in most cases humidity is through water or air-cooled air conditioning.
 These systems have evolved over the years from requiring mechanics on site to the invention of easy "do it yourself" systems.
 These systems have several benefits: the larger units are designed for commercial applications, meaning they're able to run 365 days a year, giving you ultimate control of your room.
-Benefits such as programmable thermostats, dual room damper packages and various other environmental management additions can be easily implemented at any time.
+Benefits such as programmable thermostats, dual room damper packages, and various other environmental management additions can be easily implemented at any time.
 Drawbacks to air or water cooled air conditioning include: a sizable upfront investment and overall power consumption which can also play a factor.

 We've all heard the phrase: "cash is king" and it's completely true!
 Cash-flow is king!
 Cash-flow is money being generated from the business on a consistent basis and it's the lifeline of any business.
 The constant flow of cash is used to pay any overheads or bills in order to keep the business running on daily basis.
 Like many things in life, everything seems to operate much more smoothly when there's less friction or stress to slow it down, and for business that means we want to make sure there's no lack of funding for your enterprise.
 The easiest way to do this is to make sure you have predictable funds being generated to allow all of those bills to be paid.
 One way to do this would be to split up your crops cycles so that they're staggered by a month or two.
 This will allow you to pay the bills and take a little bit for yourself to keep you going until you build up a regular budget that can sustain itself.
 It may seem very basic but it's the single largest mistake any start-up business runs into.
 By nature, humans have a hard time saving and this approach ensures that when that rainy day comes around, and at some point it always seems to in this business, you'll be prepared.